cceremuga/pypacket/README.md

 ## Contributing

-Please contribute by submitting pull requests on GitHub as you wish!
+You are welcome to contribute by submitting pull requests on GitHub as you see fit!

 ## Credits